Harmonic Forms, Minimal Surfaces and Norms on Cohomology of Hyperbolic $3$-Manifolds

-\textit{where $d$ is the largest diameter of the boundary tori of the maximal cusp neighborhoods.}\\ Here we present a proof whose argument is similar to \cite{bdNorms} using local estimates and properties of minimal surface in hyperbolic $3$-manifolds. \begin{proof} Let $\alpha \in \lh$.
-For the left-hand inequality, it is a simple application of Cauchy-Schwarz inequality.
-By \Cref{lathcor} and \Cref{laleqL1} we have
+\textit{where $d$ is the largest diameter of the boundary tori of the maximal cusp neighborhoods.}\\ Here we present a proof whose argument is similar to \cite{bdNorms} using local estimates and properties of minimal surfaces in hyperbolic $3$-manifolds. \begin{proof} Let $\alpha \in \lh$.
+The left-hand inequality follows from an application of the Cauchy-Schwarz inequality.
+By \Cref{lathcor} and \eqref{laleqL1} we have

 Thus we have